-The objectives of the four core modules are to deepen the understanding of concepts and methods in archaeology.
+The objectives of the core modules are to deepen the understanding of concepts and methods in archaeology.
 These courses cover broad themes illustrated with case studies from European and Mediterranean archaeology.

 Modules with the explicit objective to acquire research skills and to work in a small team are taught in Research Labs in blocks 1 and 2.
 These specialisation classes are related to research projects by ACASA Archaeology staff and focus either on European or Mediterranean archaeology.
 It is possible to connect the Research Labs to Archaeology and Heritage in Practice (Block 3) as well as to the research of your Master’s Thesis (Blocks 4-6) in order to specialise thoroughly.

 In the first semester, electives may be taken instead of the Research Labs.
 These consist of Historical Landscapes and Archaeological Heritage, which focuses on contemporary professionalism (offered by the VU), and Archaeology, Museums and the Public, which entails practical training in valorisation (offered by the UvA).

 In Block 3, the course Archaeology and Heritage in Practice is offered (6 ECTS): in relation with either Research Labs or with a staff member involved in research projects, there is a choice of individual research assignments.
 Internships can be offered in collaboration with the Allard Pierson Museum, the City of Amsterdam, Dutch Heritage Institutions or the 4D Research Lab.